 - 1 cup yogurt

-- 14 slices of regular American cheese
+- 14 slices American cheese

 - ½ teaspoon ground paprika